Types of Laptops Explained: 5 Categories and Their Differences

 What Defines a Gaming Laptop

 Gaming laptops prioritize raw performance over portability and battery life.
-These machines are built first for speed, not subtlety.
+They are built to deliver sustained power, not just short bursts of speed.

 Minimum Specs That Actually Matter

-• CPU: Intel Core i5 / AMD Ryzen 5 or better
+CPU: Intel Core i7, Intel Core Ultra 7, AMD Ryzen 7, or better

 What a Gaming Laptop Is NOT Designed For